BerlinSky/webpack2-setup/README.md

 5. On page load and window resize: reset the top of the carousel.
 6. Calculation: carouselTop = the height of the utility nav + the height of the site nav.

+### contentWrapper

+1. Does the element exist?
+2. On page load and window resize: reset the margin top fo the content wrapper
+3. Calcaulation: contentWrapperMarginTop = UtilityNavHeight + SiteNavHeight + CarouselHeight